keldefrawy/keldefrawy.github.io/_rd_articles/consolidation-as-triage.md

 updated: 2026-07-24
 version: "0.2"
 version_sequence: 2
-revision_summary: Cross-series review replaced a categorical transaction chart with a documented institutional baseline and made the gain/loss ledger symmetric.
+revision_summary: Cross-series review replaced a categorical transaction chart, made the gain/loss ledger symmetric, and bounded the author’s continuing firsthand SRI-campus observation.
 reading_time: 14
 central_claim: Research consolidation should be evaluated as institutional triage—by the teams, assets, autonomy, mission relationships, and problem classes preserved or lost—not as success merely because a transaction closes.
 claim_status: Prospective framework; PARC joined SRI in 2023, while IBM’s HRL agreement remained subject to closing at the date of this draft
-hero_image: /assets/images/rd-ratchet/rd-ratchet-hero.webp
+hero_image: /assets/images/rd-ratchet/articles/article-13-consolidation-triage.webp
-hero_alt: Two institutional transfers pass through a decision tree whose branches preserve, combine, narrow, or fragment research capability.
+hero_alt: Two research-capability constellations enter a shared decision table and branch toward preservation, combination, narrowing, or fragmentation.
 hero_caption: Conceptual outcome tree; it does not predict the result of either transaction.
 source_ids:
   - xerox-parc-sri